 Launch price: $599 / £609 | Type: Tube combo | Output: 15W | Number of channels: 1, with fat boost | Tubes: 2x EL84, 3x 12AX7 | Speaker: Celestion A-Type 12" | Weight: 14.3kg

 The Blues Junior's compact dimensions, light weight and pedal-friendly credentials have made it one of the most popular gigging combos in the world, but for 2018, Fender has updated it to the new Mark IV specification, which features various tweaks, including Celestion’s excellent A-Type loudspeaker.
 Controls include gain, bass treble and middle, reverb level and master volume, with a small push-button ‘Fat’ switch.
 In use, the Junior unleashes a stunning range of Fender tones, from spanky, sparkling cleans, to fat and smooth midrange crunch that’s spot on for blues and classic rock.
 The Fat switch adds a generous midrange boost and can be remote-controlled from a footswitch for greater versatility, while the improved reverb circuit is very impressive, with no noise and a smooth, warm delay that feels more integral to the overall amp tone, harking back to the best blackface reverbs of the 1960s.
 No matter what guitar you use, the Blues Junior flatters single coils and humbuckers alike, not to mention drive pedals with plenty of volume.
 The sounds are top-drawer, comparing well against many so-called boutique amps costing four times the price.
-Factor in the compact dimensions and light weight, and it’s easy to see why the Blues Junior remains a firm favourite.
+Factor in the compact dimensions and light weight, and it’s easy to see why the Blues Junior remains one of the best clean amps in the world.

 Read the full review: Fender Blues Junior IV